Nicolet College

 • Type of weapon used or seen.

-• Number and types of injuries.
+• Number of victims and types of injuries.

 • Last seen location of shooter(s) or armed people.